artemdevel/artemdevel.github.io/_posts/2022-10-14-work-with-adb.md

 List of devices attached
 333AY0JFQD  device
 ```
-By default you are not the `root` and this limits your possibilities.
+By default, you are not the `root` and this limits your possibilities.
 It is possible to get the `root` access but I also
 will not cover it in detail because this procedure is different from vendor to vendor and from device to device so it is
 better to find the most recent information available.